 May Festival Programs

 In addition to our main stage programs, on Wednesday May 27th between 11:00 and 12:30 p.m., we present free pop-up concerts at the legendary Bookshop Santa Cruz featuring festival artists alongside local talent.
-Each pop-up will include a 19-person string orchestra, and we are looking for up to 30 musicians.
-Sign up by March 1st and we will notify selected players by March 9th.
-Click HERE for more details including repertoire and simple instructions on how to sign up.

 -

-We present a 1-hour program featuring Ensemble San Francisco string quartet in the Atrium of Santa Cruz Museum of Art and History.
+We present a 1-hour program featuring Ensemble San Francisco string quartet performing in the Atrium of Santa Cruz Museum of Art and History.
 Free admission.

 -